Child Life Specialist (CLS)

 CLS 550.
 Child Life Program Administration.
 (3 Credits)

-this course will introduce child life students to the skills needed to provide effective leadership for child life programs, including budgeting and finances, health and safety issues, volunteer management and cultivation, staff management and development, staff retention, and ongoing program improvement.
-(3 credit hours)
+This course will introduce child life students to the skills needed to provide effective leadership for child life programs, including budgeting and finances, health and safety issues, volunteer management and cultivation, staff management and development, staff retention, and ongoing program improvement.

 CLS 555.
 Diversity in the Healthcare Setting.
 (3 Credits)

-this course will explore racial, ethnic, religious, social economic status, and gender diversity in the United States and will build skills in the child life student in working with people from these diverse areas within the healthcare environment through an understanding of culture, psychology, communication, prejudice, discrimination, and stereotyping.
-(3 credit hours)
+This course will explore racial, ethnic, religious, social economic status, and gender diversity in the United States and will build skills in the child life student in working with people from these diverse areas within the healthcare environment through an understanding of culture, psychology, communication, prejudice, discrimination, and stereotyping.

 CLS 570.
 The Child Life Practicum Experience.
 (3 Credits)

-Child Life students will spend 120 hours in a supervised volunteer position in a setting serving children and families impacted by illness, injury, and healthcare experiences with a Certified Child Life Specialist preceptor.
+Child life students will spend a minimum of 100 hours in a supervised volunteer/practicum position in a setting serving children and families impacted by illness, injury, and healthcare experiences with a Certified Child Life Specialist preceptor.
 Child life students will engage in observation of the Certified Child Life Specialist, examining the role and psychosocial services provided by the specialist.
-(3 credit hours)

 CLS 575.
 The Child Life Internship.
 (12 Credits)

-this course is the capstone of the Family Life experience for the student in the Child Life minor.
+This course is the capstone of the Family Life experience for the student in the Child Life minor.
 This internship occurs during the fourth year and is full time internship.
 Child life students use learned academic information and field experiences to serve in a hospital or other medical setting with children for a minimum of 600 hours during one semester under the supervision of a Certified Child Life Specialist.
-(12 credit hours)